assurance-maladie-digital/vue-dot/docs/guide/components.md

 Check this [article on CSS-Tricks](https://css-tricks.com/icon-fonts-vs-svg/) for a full comparaison of techniques.

 To resume, SVG is more **performant**, **easy to use**, **accessible**, and offers a **better quality** due to vectors.

-## Roadmap

-There are new components in development:

-- `ListField`: displays an array of keys/values
-- `FileUpload`
-- `DownloadFile`

-Don't hesitate to tell us about your needs!